garden-io/garden/docs/reference/commands.md

 stderr:
 ```

-### garden enterprise secrets list
+### garden cloud secrets list

 **[EXPERIMENTAL] List secrets.**

-List all secrets from Garden Enterprise.
+List all secrets from Garden Cloud.
 Optionally filter on environment, user IDs, or secret names.

 Examples:
-    garden enterprise secrets list                                          # list all secrets
+    garden cloud secrets list                                          # list all secrets
-    garden enterprise secrets list --filter-envs dev                        # list all secrets from the dev environment
+    garden cloud secrets list --filter-envs dev                        # list all secrets from the dev environment
-    garden enterprise secrets list --filter-envs dev --filter-names *_DB_*  # list all secrets from the dev environment that have '_DB_' in their name.
+    garden cloud secrets list --filter-envs dev --filter-names *_DB_*  # list all secrets from the dev environment that have '_DB_' in their name.

 | Supported in workflows |   |
 | ---------------------- |---|